- benjamin.kaminski at cs.rwth-aachen.de

 - Clara Scherbaum.
 Probability Generating Function Semantics for Probabilistic Programs.
 2016.
 Bachelor’s thesis. (winner of the itestra innovation Award for outstanding bachelor theses)

-- 16th International Conference on Quantitative Evaluation of SysTems (QEST 2019)
+- QEST 2019 – 16th Int’l Conf. on Quantitative Evaluation of SysTems

 Research Funding Proposals